 School expeditions need to be organised by teachers from the school who will accompany the group of students aged 16-18 in the field.
 There is one free place (does not include flights, internal travel, park fees, dive learning materials or dive hire) for a teacher for each group of 8 paying students or part thereof.
 Thus, if there is a group of 20 students interested, then there will be 2 free teacher places and an additional teacher could join for 50% of the costs.

 Opwall can provide a fully inclusive package for the expedition including international travel, in-country travel and teacher flight costs enabling the entire expedition to be invoiced through the Opwall office.
-In Canada the expeditions are packaged through Victor Travel who offer a similar service, the free teacher places are included in the package.

 The teachers’ role is to ensure the groups get to the start and end points of the expeditions safely.
 During the expedition Opwall staff are responsible for the activities and safety of the group; the teachers will join in with the research programmes and are responsible only for pastoral (personal welfare) issues relating to their group.
 Please note that school students cannot join the research expeditions unless they are part of a team led by a teacher.